Obtaining ILR – the 10 Year Long Residence Route

 Alternatively, using the priority service for a higher fee means that an individual can get a decision on their application within 1 working day.

 How can NA Law Solicitors help?

 As specialists in individual immigration, we can help you apply for your ILR application under the 10 year long residence route.
-If you have any questions about anything mentioned in this article or have specific queries about your immigration matter, please do not hesitate to contact us for a free case assessment.
+If you have any questions about anything mentioned in this article or have specific queries about your immigration matter, please do not hesitate to contact us for a case assessment.